(CNN) — With extremely cold temperatures gripping much the United States, travelers may be wondering how their planes are made safe for flying.

 Extreme cold affects various parts of an aircraft in different ways.
 Metals, such as steel and aluminum, contract at different rates.
 Lubricants may lose their viscosity, creating friction and wear issues for moving parts.
 Meanwhile plastic and rubber parts could become brittle.

 The cold-weather tests in Canada came only days after the MSN3 test plane completed high-altitude test in Bolivia.
-Next stop is Qatar for hot-weather testing.
+Next stop was Qatar for hot-weather testing.

 For years Iqaluit, located on Baffin Island, has marketed itself as "a premier cold-weather test site."

-Airbus have tested there since the 1990s, while the airport has also hosted other civilian and military aircraft makers such as Boeing, Dassault and Eurocopter to perform similar trials.
+Airbus has tested there since the 1990s, while the airport has also hosted other civilian and military aircraft makers such as Boeing, Dassault and Eurocopter to perform similar trials.